top of page

 Q. What is the difference between a doula and a midwife?

 A. A midwife's ultimate responsibility is to ensure the health and safety of the mother and child.
 In a homebirth setting she may also provide considerable emotional and physical support, but at the hospital, that is really not her role.
 Nurse midwives in hospitals typically embrace the "midwifery model of care", which is rooted in the efficacy of natural childbirth and therefore less interventionist-oriented.
-A doula is trained in the labor and birth process and in offering techniques to support the laboring woman throughout the entire birth experience.
-Her role is that of physical, emotional, spiritual and mental support.
+But that varies greatly, as they, too, are required to follow hosptial protocols that may more OB-centered.

 Q. Is Home birth safe?

-A. This question has been answered affirmatively many times and is grounded in solid research!
-Homebirth has been shown to be a safe option for healthy women and healthy babies whose normal pregnancies are full-term at the start of labor, and who are monitored and attended by professional midwives.
-In a study published in the 2005 British Medical Journal of more than 5,000 women who planned to have a home birth with Certified Professional Midwives in the United States and Canada, the outcomes for mothers and babies were the same as for low-risk mothers giving birth in hospitals, but with MANY fewer interventions, including epidural, episiotomy, forceps, vacuum delivery, and significantly lower cesarean section rates for mothers who did transer to hospital (15% transfer rate overall)
+In a study published in the 2005 in the British Medical Journal of more than 5,000 women who planned to have a home birth with Certified Professional Midwives in the United States and Canada, the outcomes for mothers and babies were the same as for low-risk mothers giving birth in hospitals, but with MANY fewer interventions, including epidural, episiotomy, forceps, vacuum delivery, and significantly lower cesarean section rates for mothers who did transer to hospital (15% transfer rate overall)

 Q. What if I'm planning on having an epideral--is it still valuable to have a doula?